 Any offer of a place at Cardiff Metropolitan University will be subject to you meeting conditions which will be made known to you.
 These conditions may include requirements to obtain or provide evidence of particular qualifications, and satisfy all legal and other requirements to study on your chosen programme.
 These requirements could include health checks, criminal record checks and the provision of immigration details.

 The offer may be conditional or unconditional and will be set out in your offer letter.
 You will also be provided with a programme specification/s for the courses on which you have been offered a place.
-Offers of entry will be made through UCAS for full time undergraduate applicants, UTT for full time PGCE applicants, and Via Self Service and or by letter for part-time, postgraduate and research applicants.
+Offers will be made through UCAS for full time undergraduate applicants, UTT for full time PGCE teacher training applicants, and via Self Service and/or by letter for part-time, postgraduate and research applicants.